thebruce13/bbrotherton-hugo/content/blog/columns.md

 ### Spanning columns

-There is a handy feature you can use while creating content in columns, if you want a piece of content to break them up you can add a CSS property called `column-span` .
+There is a handy feature I learned while writing this article [at MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Multiple-column_Layout).
+You can use while creating content in columns, if you want a piece of content to break them up you can add a CSS property called `column-span` .
 The only caveat is that is an all-or-none rule, you can’t have it span only half the columns like you can with tables. `.bar { column-span: all }` keep in mind it’ll be read as it is laid out in the content so it is not all that great for accessibility.
 And is the key I discovered while writing this blog to create my JS fix to make columns viable in browsers.

 ## Column Breakups